Sorry, you need to enable JavaScript to visit this website.

 The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies, by providing funding for overdue rent including late fees and court costs if a qualified household is facing eviction.
 The program also supports security deposits and the first month's rent for residents moving into new apartments.
 To view eligibility requirements and apply for ERAP, please click the following link: https://erap.dhs.dc.gov For additional questions or concerns about emergency rental assistance, please contact [email protected].

-See the Emergency Rental Assistance Program (ERAP) Story Map here
+See the Emergency Rental Assistance Program (ERAP) Monthly Funds Reporting here

 Notice for Landlords/Housing Providers